byteyiming/auto-repo-agents/CURRENT_STATUS.md

 **You have a production-ready, fully-featured documentation generation system.**

 The system is:
-- ✅ Complete and tested
+- ✅ Complete and tested (102 tests, 82% coverage)
 - ✅ Feature-rich (all enhancements done)
 - ✅ Production-ready
-- ✅ Well-documented
+- ✅ Well-documented (clean, minimal docs)
 - ✅ Extensible
+- ✅ macOS compatible (python3 commands)

 **Next logical step:** **Use it!** Generate documentation for real projects and iterate based on actual needs.

+---

+## 📝 Recent Updates

+- ✅ **Documentation Cleanup:** Removed redundant markdown files, kept only essential ones
+- ✅ **Python Command Fixes:** Updated all commands to use `python3` for macOS compatibility
+- ✅ **README Updates:** Added virtual environment activation and `uv run` options
+- ✅ **Project Structure:** Clean and minimal, following best practices